 Interactive map makes it easy to find farmers markets in Minneapolis

-The City of Minneapolis has an online interactive map that makes it easy to find farmers markets all over the city.
-Clicking on the map pins will show the address, season dates and opening times for each market.
-The map lists 15 farmers markets now; more will be added as information becomes available.
+The first farmers market of the season will open Saturday, and the City of Minneapolis has an online interactive map that makes it easy to find farmers markets all over the city.
+The other large markets start to open over the next few weeks.
+Clicking on the map pins at www.minneapolismn.gov/farmersmarkets will show the address, season dates and opening times for each market.
+The map will be updated as information becomes available on 2018 schedules.

 It’s easy for people to buy local produce.
-Eight of the markets accept “electronic benefits transfer” cards as payment to give residents on federal food assistance easier access to fresh, healthy food.
+Most of the markets accept “electronic benefits transfer” cards as payment to give residents on federal food assistance easier access to fresh, healthy food, as well as Market Bucks, which provides $10 in additional healthy food to market shoppers using SNAP/electronic benefits transfer (EBT).
 Some of the farmers markets are mini markets, special small markets that the City licenses to get more fresh and affordable produce on the table in low-income neighborhoods.

 Check out Homegrown Minneapolis for more ways to get healthy, local food on the table.
 Homegrown Minneapolis is a citywide initiative expanding our community’s ability to grow, process, distribute, eat and compost more healthy, sustainable, locally grown foods.